momotaro98/qiic/README.md

 # qiic

-qiic is unofficial command line tool to see Qiita articles data using its API.
+qiic is an unofficial CLI tool to see Qiita articles using its API.

 ![qiic_demo](https://github.com/momotaro98/my-project-images/blob/master/qiic/demo.gif)